Albert0i/probabilistic-data-structure/README.md

 (integer) 2160
 ```

+> [CF.DEL](https://redis.io/docs/latest/commands/cf.del/) Deletes an item once from the filter.
+If the item exists only once, it will be removed from the filter.
+If the item was added multiple times, it will still be present. **Deleting an item that are not in the filter may delete a different item, resulting in false negatives**.

 #### IV.
 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)
 > The name **HyperLogLog** comes from its predecessor, the **LogLog algorithm**, which was designed for estimating the number of distinct elements in a dataset.
 HyperLogLog is an **enhanced version** of LogLog, hence the prefix **"Hyper"**, indicating its improved accuracy and efficiency.